 Campers and volunteers work for 1 hour daily.
 This keeps us physically fit and ready for Ladakhi village life, and keeps expenses low for the Ladakhi participants.
 Ladakhi students pay only basic food costs so that even those from the remotest villages or difficult family situations can afford to come.
 Ladakhi students pay no fee for teaching, rooms and other facilities at SECMOL.

 The day starts with physical exercise, meditation / introspection, and then an inspirational morning talk.

-Campers do one hour of daily work around the campus.
+Students do one hour of daily work around the campus.

-(This page last updated May 2013)
+(This page last updated February 2014)